 IFRS 9 was issued by the IASB in October 2010 and will replace IAS 39 Financial Instruments: Recognition and Measurement ("IAS 39").
 IFRS 9 uses a single approach to determine whether a financial asset is measured at amortized cost or fair value, replacing the multiple rules in IAS 39.
 The approach in IFRS 9 is based on how an entity manages its financial instruments in the context of its business model and the contractual cash flow characteristics of the financial assets.
 Most of the requirements in IAS 39 for classification and measurement of financial liabilities were carried forward unchanged to IFRS 9.
 The new standard also requires a single impairment method to be used, replacing the multiple impairment methods in IAS 39.
-IFRS 9 is required to be applied for annual periods beginning on or after January 1, 2013.
 IFRS 9 has a tentative effective date of January 1, 2018.

-(An Exploration Stage Company)

-INTERIM REPORT TO SHAREHOLDERS

-For the Nine Months Ended January 31, 2015

-(Expressed in Canadian Dollars - Unaudited)
+For the Three Months Ended July 31, 2015 (Expressed in Canadian Dollars - Unaudited)